 The Information Commissioner’s Office has ordered HMRC to delete 5 million biometric records after an investigation concluded HMRC obtained the records unlawfully.
 It had not given users enough information about how it would use their data.
 It had also not allowed them to agree or disagree to HMRC using it.
 This meant that it did not have valid consent to using the data and had breached the General Data Protection Regulation.

-What was the ICO investigating?
+What was the ICO investigating MMRC for?

 The ICO investigated HMRC over its use of voice recordings to identify callers to its helpline.
 It investigated after data privacy group Big Brother Watch alerted it to the issue.

 HMRC introduced voice verification services from January 2017.
 It intended to use the technology to increase security and reduce the risk of fraud.
 People who called HMRC were asked to repeat 'my voice is my password' so HMRC could check their identity for future phone calls.